-Likewise, banks and other financial institutions are accountable under GLBA mandates for the deployment and ongoing maintenance of a firewall or anti-virus equivalent.
+Likewise, banks and other financial institutions and companies are accountable under GLBA mandates for the deployment and ongoing maintenance of a firewall or anti-virus equivalent.

 Financial institutions should use an intrusion detection system (IDS) to comply with PCI DSS, requirement 11.4, which calls for the use of “intrusion detection and/or intrusion prevention techniques to detect and/or prevent intrusions into the network."